SamCHogg/Ark-Bot/README.md

 # Ark-Bot

-A Discord Bot for controlling an ARK server.
+A Discord bot for controlling an ARK Server using [ark-server-tools](https://github.com/arkmanager/ark-server-tools).

-This was written for the [RWK RP Server](https://warringkingdoms.wixsite.com/thecenter).

 ### Requirements:
 * Python 3.7